laravel/vite-plugin/docs/vite.md

 <a name="url-processing"></a>
 ### URL Processing

-When referencing assets in your application's HTML, CSS, or JS, there are a couple of things to keep in mind.
-If you reference assets with an absolute URL, Vite will not include the asset in the build.
-If you are doing this, you should ensure that the image is available in your public directory.
+When referencing assets in your application's HTML, CSS, or JS, there are a couple of things to consider.
+If you reference assets with an absolute path, Vite will not include the asset in the build.
+You should ensure that the image is available in your public directory.

-When referencing relative asset URLs, you should keep in mind that the paths are relative to the current file you are working in.
-Any assets references via a relative URL will be re-written, versioned, and bundled by Vite.
+When referencing relative asset paths, you should remember that the paths are relative to the file where they are referenced.
+Any assets referenced via a relative path will be re-written, versioned, and bundled by Vite.

-Consider the following project structure...
+Consider the following project structure:

 ```
 public/